tomwhartung/jmws_accoutrements/social_networking/tomh/medium/articles/2-music_and_abstract_art-article.md

 were taking place everywhere in this country during the 1960s.
 It was all about revolution for a lot of young black people - Afro haircuts, dashikis, black power, fists raised in the air.
-Coltrane was their symbol, their pride - their beautiful, black, revoulutionary pride.
+Coltrane was their symbol, their pride - their beautiful, black, revolutionary pride.
 I had been it a few years back, now he was it, and that was cool with me.
 ```
 [Separate paragraph.]